zoontek/react-native-permissions/README.md

 Request notifications permission status and get notifications settings values.

-- You have to [target at least SDK 33](https://github.com/zoontek/react-native-permissions/releases/tag/3.5.0) to perform request on Android 13+.
+- You have to [target at least SDK 33](https://github.com/zoontek/react-native-permissions/releases/tag/3.5.0) to perform a runtime request on Android 13+.
 - You cannot request notifications permissions on Windows.
 Disabling / enabling them can only be done through the app settings.

 The `rationale` is only available and used on Android.
 It can be a native alert (a `RationaleObject`) or a custom implementation (that resolves with a `boolean`).